arudnitsky/TabMatch/README.md

 # TabMatch

-This project is under active development and is currently not usable.
+This project is under active development and is currently barely usable.